tadhgboyle/tab/README.md

 - :white_check_mark::x: [Switchery](https://github.com/abpetkov/switchery) for the simple to use & nice looking Switches replacement for ugly HTML checkboxes.
 - :calendar: [FullCalendar](https://fullcalendar.io) for their simple and responsive calendar library.

-*Note: Some migrations are not up to date.
-I am manually editing my local MySQL tables and will update migrations when it is more stable.*

 Documentation (in the form of a printable user handbook) is being written.

 ## Features (so far):